exilenorth/RcloneQBController/README.md

 *   **Framework:** .NET 9
 *   **UI:** Windows Presentation Foundation (WPF)

-## Configuration (`config.json`)
+## Configuration
-The application relies on a central `config.json` file for all its settings.
-The definitive structure is as follows:
+All application settings are now managed through the dedicated **Settings Window** within the UI, providing a user-friendly interface for configuration.
+While a `config.json` file still exists, it is primarily managed by the application and manual edits are generally not required.
+The structure of the underlying configuration is as follows:

 ```json
 {